 - 1. Press the MENU button/key, the unit changes to menu mode. - 2.
 Use < or > button/key to select the Audio System menu tab.
 The Global Audio Settings menu is shown. - 3.
-Use ^ or V button/key to set the menu focus to the Internal sampling rate if no external reference present combo box and confirm this selection by pressing the red Sel (SELECT) key. - 4.
-Use \wedge or \vee button/key to set the menu focus to the sampling rate you need.
-Confirm this selection by pressing the red Sel (SELECT) key. - Use A or V button/key to set the menu focus to the External reference source combo box and confirm this selection by pressing the red Sel (SELECT) key. - 6.
+Use ^ or V button/key to set the menu focus to the Internal sampling rate if no external reference present combo box and confirm selection by pressing the red Sel (SELECT) key. - 4.
+Use ^ or V button/key to set the menu focus to the sampling rate you need.
+Confirm selection by pressing the red Sel (SELECT) key. - Use A or V button/key to set the menu focus to the External reference source combo box and confirm selection by pressing the red Sel (SELECT) key. - 6.
 Use ^ or V button/key to set the menu focus to the source for the reference sync signal.
-If you want to use the Use Ref Input option, please connect the external reference signal to the Ref Sync In connector (see chapter 7.3.10).
-Confirm the selection by pressing the red Sel (SELECT) key. - If you have a unit with HD/SD SDI deembedder interface (S and SD versions), you can use the SDI input as reference.
-Confirm this selection by pressing the red SeI (SELECT) key. - Click the Save & Exit button or press the corresponding key to store the changes and leave the menu.
-The Save Global Settings? menu page is displayed. - Click the Save & Exit button or press the corresponding key again.
-The changes are stored and the unit returns to normal operation.
+If you want to use the Use Ref Input option, please connect the external reference signal to the Ref Sync In connector (see Chapter 7.3.12).
+Enter the selection by pressing the red Sel (SELECT) key. - 7.
+If you have a unit with HD/SD SDI deembedder interface (S and SD versions), you can use the SDI input as reference.
+Use $\wedge$ or $\vee$ button/key to set the menu focus to the Force reference source to SDI input if monitoring SDI check box, if you want to use the SDI input every time you monitor SDI.
+Confirm selection by pressing the red SeI (SELECT) key. - 8.
+Use ^ or V button/key to set the menu focus to the A-D sample rate source combo box.
+Confirm selection by pressing the red Sel (SELECT) key. - 9.
+Use ^ or V button/key to set the menu focus to the option you need.
+Enter the selection by pressing the red Sel (SELECT) key. - 10.
+If you have selected A-D follows reference below, use ∧ or ∨ button/key to set the menu focus to the combo box beneath.
+Confirm selection by pressing the red Sel (SELECT) key. - 11.
+Use ∧ or ∨ button/key to set the menu focus to the input you want to use as reference sync source for the internal A-D converter.
+Confirm selection by pressing the red Sel (SELECT) key. - 12.
+Click the Save & Exit button or press the corresponding key to store the changes and leave the menu.
+The Save Global Settings? menu page is displayed. - 13.
+Click the Save & Exit button or press the corresponding key again.
+Now the changes are finally stored, the unit turns back to normal operation.